 Cash back credit cards often have welcome bonus offers.
-Such offers are a pleasant addition to the overall rewards program, however, you can usually get them if you meet certain requirement.
-Mostly you have to spend a certain amount during the first months after you get the card (usually 3 or 4 months).
-The usual bonus offer is somewhere around $100 and bigger offers are exceptional and noteworthy.
+Such offers are a pleasant addition to the overall rewards program.
+However, you can usually get them if you meet certain requirements.
+As a rule, you have to spend a certain amount during the first months after you get the card (usually 3 or 4 months).
+The usual bonus offer is somewhere around $100, and bigger offers are exceptional and noteworthy.
 As for the amount of cash back you are going to earn, cash back cards work in different ways, and the size of the reward bonus can be different.

-Cash Back Credit Cards for Good and Excellent Credit Hstory:
+Cash Back Credit Cards for Good and Excellent Credit History:

 Besides, you need to know how you can redeem your cash back.
 Banks have different rules of redeeming cash back and you should always check what ways of redeeming are allowed for your card.
 Namely, the most popular ways are the following:

-- Bank Deposit: the cash back you earned it put onto your checking or savings account.
-Some banks need you to accumulate a minimum amount, some don’t.
-Check terms and conditions of the credit card’s issuer to see how your card works.
+- Bank Deposit: the cash back you've earned is put onto your checking or savings account.
+Some banks need you to accumulate a minimum amount, some don't.
+Check terms and conditions of the credit card's issuer to see how your card works.

 - Statement Credit: this way you can apply your cash back to your credit card balance.

 - Gift cards: some issuers allow you to buy gift cards from popular retailers to redeem your cash back.